AlianPeirce/FPGA_Stopwatch/README.md

 ## Circuit design

-The stopwatch was implemented using two embellished counter circuits.
-Using code from a previous lab project (Figure 0), Counter Circuit #1 (Figure 1) was set to have an interval of exactly one second between increments.
+The stopwatch was implemented using two embellished counter circuits that were connected to become a larger circuit.

+Using code from a previous lab project (**Figure 0**), Counter Circuit #1 (**Figure 1**) was set to have an interval of exactly one second between increments.
 This is the circuit that counts the seconds that elapse.
+This counter continuously checks if it has reached 60 seconds; if so, an incrementation signal is sent to Counter #2 (in order to tell Counter #2 to increment by one minute), and Counter #1 resets back to 0 seconds.

-On the contrary, Counter Circuit #2 (Figure 2) was set to have an interval of exactly one minute between increments; this was achieved by setting Counter #1 to send an incrementation signal to Counter #2 every time Counter #1 reached 60 seconds.
+On the other hand, Counter Circuit #2 (**Figure 2**) was set to have an interval of exactly one minute between increments; as previously stated, this was achieved by setting Counter #1 to send an incrementation signal to Counter #2 every time Counter #1 reaches 60 seconds; this triggers Counter #2 to increment by 1.
 Thus, Counter #2 keeps track of how many minutes have elapsed.

 &nbsp;